Winegrowers Supplies - Enolmatic bottle filler and Tandem cartridge filter,

 Tandem filter cartridges, washable and reusable:-

-Plastic filter cartridges: made from food-grade material, providing a large internal surface area, for depth filtration.
+Plastic filter cartridges: made from food-grade fibreglass material, providing a large internal surface area, for depth filtration.

-They have a high quality plastic housing and there is no risk of the membrane separating and entering the wine.
+They have a high quality plastic housing so there is no risk of the filter material entering the wine.

 Stainless steel filter cartridges: with care these should last almost indefinitely.